dk850/Advent-Of-Code/2022/README.md

 Checking if nearby numbers are < or >

 ### Day 9
+Directional grid movements for head and tail pieces

 ### Day 10
 Increasing a register and clock by specific amounts